-This isn't necessarily a bad thing, but because every roaster has their own styles, practices, equipment, and roast profiles, there will likely be differences between the same coffee roasted by two different roasters.
+This isn’t necessarily a bad thing, but because every roaster has its own styles, practices, equipment, and roast profiles, there will likely be differences between the same coffee roasted by two different roasters.

 Atlas also only does single-origin coffee, so if you’re after blends, this isn’t gonna be the right coffee subscription for you.

 All of the coffees I received were also processed using the washed method.
 I think this detracted from the overall complexity of the coffees I received, since I’m personally a huge fan of naturally processed coffees.